speedcell4/aku/README.md

 aku.run()
 ```

-`aku` will generate a `ArgumentParser` which provides your command line interface looks like below,
+Aku will generate an `ArgumentParser` which provides you command-line interface looks like below,

 ```shell script
 ~ python examples/foo.py --help